elektrofon/patchOS/BUILD.md

 $ vagrant ssh -c "sudo /vagrant/vagrant-build"
 ```

-This will take about 2 hours on a decent laptop.
+This will take about 40 minutes on a half decent laptop.

 The final `patchOS` image will be in the `release` directory if everything went smoothly.